kylefmohr/pysky/README.md

 If a request is made to the default public hostname `public.api.bsky.app` then the session headers, if a session has been established, are not sent in the request.

+It's safe to use the library with multiple accounts in one database, as sessions are scoped to a username.

 ## Image Resizing